Urea

-In 1828, Friedrich Wöhler discovered that urea can be produced from inorganic starting materials, an important conceptual milestone in chemistry.
+In 1828, Friedrich Wöhler showed that urea can be produced from inorganic starting materials, an important conceptual milestone in chemistry.
 This showed for the first time that a substance previously known only as a byproduct of life could be synthesized in the laboratory from non-biological starting materials, thereby contradicting the widely held doctrine of vitalism, which stated that organic compounds could only be derived from living organisms.

-Properties

 Molecular and crystal structure

 The structure of the molecule of urea is O=C(\sNH2)2.
 The urea molecule is planar when in a solid crystal because of sp^{2} hybridization of the N orbitals.
-It is non-planar with C_{2} symmetry when in the gas phase or in aqueous solution, with C–N–H and H–N–H bond angles that are intermediate between the trigonal planar angle of 120° and the tetrahedral angle of 109.5°.
-In solid urea, the oxygen center is engaged in two N–H–O hydrogen bonds.
+It is non-planar with C_{2} symmetry when in the gas phase or in aqueous solution, with C\sN\sH and H\sN\sH bond angles that are intermediate between the trigonal planar angle of 120° and the tetrahedral angle of 109.5°.
+In solid urea, the oxygen center is engaged in two N\sH\sO hydrogen bonds.
 The resulting hydrogen-bond network is probably established at the cost of efficient molecular packing: The structure is quite open, the ribbons forming tunnels with square cross-section.
-The carbon in urea is described as sp^{2} hybridized, the C-N bonds have significant double bond character, and the carbonyl oxygen is relatively basic.
+The carbon in urea is described as sp^{2} hybridized, the C\sN bonds have significant double bond character, and the carbonyl oxygen is relatively basic.
 Urea's high aqueous solubility reflects its ability to engage in extensive hydrogen bonding with water.

 By virtue of its tendency to form porous frameworks, urea has the ability to trap many organic compounds.
 In these so-called clathrates, the organic "guest" molecules are held in channels formed by interpenetrating helices composed of hydrogen-bonded urea molecules.
 In this way, urea-clathrates have been well investigated for separations.